awesomerank/awesomerank.github.io/lists/vuejs/awesome-vue.md

  - [vue-responsive ★11](https://github.com/reinerBa/Vue-Responsive): Vue.js(2.x) directive to hide/show HTML-elements with the Bootstrap 4, 3 or self defined breakpoints.
  - [vue-match-media ★7](https://github.com/drenglish/vue-match-media) - Vue 2.x-compatible plugin that offers a consistent, semantic approach to making components media query-aware.
  - [vue-media-query-mixin ★2](https://github.com/jofftiquez/vue-media-query-mixin) - Vue 2 media query mixin that can be used in both component js and component template.
 Compatible with bootstrap and vuetify viewports. `wXS` returns if screen width is xs, `wSM` returns true if screen width is sm, etc...
+ - [vue-breakpoints ★10](https://github.com/apertureless/vue-breakpoints) - Vue 2 minimal components to show and hide elements based on breakpoints.
+Inspired by Airbnb.

 ### Form